reliverse/cli/README.md

 ## Get Started

 Reliverse is still in its early stages, but it already allows you to bootstrap websites quickly.
-Soon, advanced customization options will be available, along with game-building tools and other exciting features.
+Soon, advanced customization options will be available, along with other exciting features.
 You're going to love what's coming.

 By the way, you might think that a CLI doing so many things would become bloated, like an elephant in the room, but don’t worry—it’s going to be lean.
 This is the dream of a creator, a dream that must become reality.
 Everything has to be perfect.

-*Psst...
-We’re already working on a frontend version of the builder too!* 😉

 ## Installation